DD2480-group16-VT25/code-complexity-coverage/report.md

 ### Functions to improve coverage

-Since the three functions with the highest CCN all had 100% coverage, we chose three new functions to improve coverage on.
+Since the three functions with the highest CCN all had 100% coverage, we chose new functions to improve coverage on.

 ###### get_func_args